lmouline/2021-TMH/README.md

 - `pv_power_value_kw`: power value of the PV service, in kilo-Watt
 - `sum_meter_pv_w`: sum of the two power values in Watt

-**Disclaimer**: we assume here that the measurement of the meter and PV service are perfectly synchronous.
+**Disclaimer**: we assume that the measurement of the meter and PV service are perfectly synchronous.
-This is why the final timestamps is the one of the meter.
-This is, of course, a simplification of a real case.
+It is why the final timestamp is the one of the meter.
+That is, of course, a simplification of a real case.

-You can stop the service at anytime with `Ctrl-C`.
+You can stop the service at any time with `Ctrl-C`.

 # How to run the tests?